spryker/spryker-docs/_drafts/oryx/setup.md

 # Setup

-You can install Oryx on your local environment.
-The installation typically takes a few minutes to be up and running.
 This guide explains how to set up your environment for Oryx framework development.

 ## Prerequisites